huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * When googling a recipe, precede it with "best".
 You’ll find better recipes.

 * 果醬玻璃罐的用途
-	1. Metal fan with ice blocks on the back, parallel to the direction of airflow
-	2. Metal fan with wet towels hanging in the front (evaporative cooling)
-	1. Cheap
-	2. Natural (more eco-friendly)
-	3. Not only a clothing softener, but also a clothing deodorizer (especially good for towels!)
-	4. Will remove hard water deposits in your washing machine as well
-	5. DO NOT MIX VINEGAR AND CHLORINE BLEACH OR COLOR SAFE BLEACH EVER!!!!
-THEY WILL PRODUCE DANGEROUS CHEMICALS!
-	1. bed
-	2. office chair
-	3. mattress, pillow, blanket, etc.
-	4. shoes
-	5. phone
-	6. laptop, monitor, keyboard, mouse, etc.
 	1. 泡鍊條
 	2. 做冷泡燕麥粥
 	3. 分裝現打蔬果昔